The Master Course Schedule

 Schedule Changes during the School Year:

 Once the school year is underway, students may ONLY request a schedule change within the first FIVE DAYS of the SEMESTER.
-Requests must be made in person in the Counseling Office.
-There will be NO drops or changes after Midterm each quarter.
+Requests must be made via the Counseling Office.
+There will be NO drops or changes after Midterm.

 About Our Course Offerings